Portavita/portavita.github.io/_posts/2021-12-17-preparing-your-online-repositories-for-job-applications.md

 #### Tip 1: Make your personal projects private

-If you've uploaded projects just to have them be hosted online or to share with a limited amount of people you should consider making them private.
+If you've uploaded projects just to have them be hosted online or to share with a limited number of people you should consider making them private.
 This relieves you of the burden of tidying them up.
 A recruiter will not have to spend their time reviewing code that you didn't intend them to see.

 #### Tip 2: Treat your repositories like open-source projects